MAliSohail/Prototyping---Team_A2_2025/README.md

 # Line-Following and Obstacle-Detection Robot
 This repository contains the code, design files, and documentation for an Arduino-based line-following robot with autonomous navigation and obstacle detection capabilities.
 The robot uses infrared (IR) sensors for line tracking, ultrasonic for obstacle detection and a color sensor for identifying obstacle color.
-Its chassis is designed in CAD to ensure optimal sensor placement and efficient movement.

 ## Project Overview
 This robot is engineered to autonomously navigate a marked path by following a line detected by IR sensors.
 A color sensor enables it to identify and avoid obstacles based on color differentiation, dynamically adjusting its route.